talbii/tal.bi/content/posts/wilsons-theorem-primality.md

 }
 ```

 And the result?!
-A **decrease** in performance, when compared to the un-unrolled Libdivide version: $9.3$ seconds compared to $8.9$.
+A **decrease** in performance, when compared to the un-unrolled Libdivide version: about $9$ seconds compared to $8.7$.
 This teaches an important lesson: optimizations don't always work!
 At the end of the day, this algorithm is doomed from the get-go, and no clever optimizations will fix it.

 ---